 In general, small pore size and the resultant large capillary pumping capability are very desirable in a wick.
 Unfortunately, the capillary pumping capability of a wick is inversely proportional to its permeability (a measurement of the pressure drop during flow).
 The designer must balance the wick pumping capability against the wick permeability when designing a heat pipe or loop heat pipe.

-The LHP has flexible fluid and vapor lines
+Loop Heat Pipes (LHPs) have flexible fluid and vapor lines

 In a heat pipe, the wick extends along the entire length so there are long lengths (and large pressure drops) for the liquid flow in the wick.
 In contrast, there is only a short flow path for liquid inside a LHP wick.
 Consequently, LHPs can have much finer pore sizes and higher pumping capability.
 This allows for heat transport across long distances, against large adverse elevations or accelerations and through flexible liquid and vapor lines.
 Flexible liquid and vapor lines allow the use of LHPs with deployable radiators and for vibration isolation between the evaporator and condenser.

 ACT manufactures LHP wicks in-house.
-To date, ACT has manufactured Nickel, Stainless Steel, Titanium and Monel wicks with effective pore radii as small as 0.85µm and porosity as great as 75%.
+To date, ACT has manufactured Nickel, Stainless Steel, Titanium, and Monel wicks with effective pore radii as small as 0.85µm and porosity as great as 75%.

-Fluids Used With Loop Heat Pipes
+What kind of Fluids are Used in Loop Heat Pipes?

 Most current LHPs use ammonia as the working fluid and operate at temperatures between -40 and 70°C. Propylene and ethane have been used in LHPs operating at lower temperatures.
 A number of applications are emerging that will require operation at temperatures between 70 and 250°C. Water is a good working fluid in this temperature range.
 However, most current LHPs are fabricated with aluminum and stainless steel parts, neither of which is compatible with water.